 Our Box Office (Phone: +44 (0) 207 925 1405) is open 10.30am-5pm everyday, except Tuesdays.
 Read more about planning your visit to Benjamin Franklin House here.

-Benjamin Franklin Fellowship Debate Competition in collaboration with the US Embassy in London
+Fellowship Debate Competition in association with the US Embassy

 Search our site; enter your query in the Google search box below!